C.J. Cron Player Props: Rockies vs. Marlins

 - Cron is batting .255 with 11 doubles, 11 home runs and 12 walks.

 - Cron will look to extend his six-game hitting streak.
-He's batting .333 with four homers in his last outings.
+He's batting .333 with four homers during his last games.

-- Cron has picked up a hit in 35 of 53 games this season, with multiple hits 12 times.

-- In 18.9% of his games this season, he has hit a long ball, and 5.2% of his trips to the dish.
+- In 66.0% of his 53 games this season, Cron has picked up at least one hit.
+He's also had 12 multi-hit games.

-- In 34.0% of his games this year, Cron has had at least one RBI.
-He's picked up more than one in 11.3% and driven in three or more of his team's runs in three contests.
+- Cron has had an RBI in 18 games this year (34.0%), including six multi-RBI outings (11.3%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored a run in 24 games this year, with multiple runs seven times.
+- He has scored in 45.3% of his games this season, with two or more runs scored in 13.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.